-Please note the category closes for initial applicants on 29 March 2019 with a few limited exceptions.
-Please read the upcoming changes in this category in our latest post about Tier 1 visa category changes.
+Please note the Tier 1 Entrepreneur Visa category has been closed now for initial applicants.
+Please read the changes in this category in our latest post about Tier 1 visa category changes.

 Contact us as soon as possible if you want to make an application by the deadline.